playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 When making a request from a controller, you can map the response to a `Future[Result]`.
 This can be used in combination with Play's `Action.async` action builder, as described in [[Handling Asynchronous Results|ScalaAsync]].

 @[async-result](code/ScalaWSSpec.scala)

-### Using WSClient with unreliable networks

-If you are doing any blocking work, including any kind of DNS work such as calling [`java.util.URL.equals()`](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html#equals-java.lang.Object-), then you should use a custom execution context as described in [[ThreadPools]], preferably through [`play.api.libs.concurrent.CustomExecutionContext`](api/scala/play/api/libs/concurrent/CustomExecutionContext.html).
-You should size the pool to leave a safety margin large enough to account for futures, and consider using [`play.api.libs.concurrent.Futures`](api/scala/play/api/libs/concurrent/Futures.html) and a [Failsafe Circuit Breaker](https://github.com/jhalterman/failsafe#circuit-breakers).

 ### Using WSClient with Future Timeout